syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 {% endhighlight %}

 ### title text overflow
- [`text overflow`] (../api/ejchart#members:title-textoverflow) specifies the action taken when the Chart width is more than the titleWidth.
+ [`TextOverflow`](../api/ejchart#members:title-textoverflow) specifies the action taken when the Chart width is more than the titleWidth.

  {% highlight javascript %}